ngpong/barbecue.nvim/README.md

   ---NOTE: This function shouldn't do any expensive actions as it is run on each
   ---render.
   ---
-  ---@type fun(bufnr: number, winnr: number): barbecue.Config.custom_section
+  ---@type fun(bufnr: number, winid: number): barbecue.Config.custom_section
   lead_custom_section = function() return " " end,

   ---@alias barbecue.Config.custom_section